-- Assists the GMCS with the development of all interest rate risk management strategies. - Determines in conjunction with the GMCS the level of future core debt is to be used for interest rate risk management purposes. - Prepares all relevant Treasury reports. - In the absence of the - Has the authority to undertake all treasury transactions which will include but not be limited to the following: - Funding from bank facilities and the capital marketsmarkets, including the LGFA.

-Interest rate derivative transactions relating to the hedging of the Council's debt.
-Placing of deposits in the short term money market.

-Investing in bonds in the fixed interest market.
+- Assists the GMCS with the development of all interest rate risk management strategies. - Determines in conjunction with the GMCS the level of future core debt is to be used for interest rate risk management purposes. - Prepares all relevant Treasury reports. - In the absence of the GMCS or MF&P will undertake the relevant treasury functions. - Has the authority to undertake all treasury transactions which will include but not be limited to the following: - Funding from bank facilities and the capital markets, including the LGFA. - Interest rate derivative transactions relating to the hedging of the Council's debt. - Placing of deposits in the short term money market. - Investing in bonds in the fixed interest market.